Web.com (1995–2007)

-Will Pemble sold Web.com to Interland, Inc. in 2005.
+Web.com was sold to Interland, Inc. in 2005 in a complex transaction involving the four remaining Web.com equity shareholders and assumption of substantial debts owed to Web Service Company.
 Following the sale, Interland changed its name to Web.com.
 The company maintained services including do-it-yourself and professional website design, web hosting, e-commerce, web marketing, and e-mail.
 As of March 2007, there were approximately 166,000 paid hosting subscribers.

 Along with various web products and services, Web.com provided small businesses, entrepreneurs and consumers with advice and tips for developing a strong online presence.
 It owned the brands Web.com, Interland, Trellix, and HostPro.

 On September 30, 2007, Web.com merged with Website Pros, forming the new Web.com.